citp/privacy-policy-historical/b/bo/bon/bonanza.com.md

 Of course, once you provide personal information to a buyer or seller on our Site, Bonanza has no control over how that information is used by that individual.
 You should discuss any privacy concerns you may have with any individual you meet through our Site, as the only protection you will have is whatever terms you agree to directly with this individual.

-Bonanza will disclose your personally identifiable information to others under the following circumstances:
+Bonanza will disclose your personal information to others under the following circumstances:

   * You consent to share the information;
   * To law enforcement where a formal request has been made such as in responding to subpoenas, court orders or legal process;